 “We were always clear on wanting this record to sound live and feel like it could have been recorded in an earlier time, and to steer clear of the sort of slick, modern rock sound that some people prefer.” – Jay Lindsey

 Richmond, VA doomy psych philosophers BOOK OF WYRMS are a band who completely rocked my socks off the most unexpectedly this year thus far.
-This is not to say I underestimated them but rather that I had never heard their hearty blend of intensely immersive and vibey riffs, haunting vocals and ‘feels like you there’ production before.
+This is not to say I underestimated them but rather that I had never heard their hearty blend of intensely immersive and vibey riffs, haunting vocals and ‘feels like you are there’ production before.
 Suffice to say it was an incredible and welcome discovery.

 It makes sense such a trippy but earthy band comes from such a beautiful and complicated state.

-I knew I has to corral members onto these here blog ‘pages’ and get an interview.
+I knew I had to corral members onto these here blog ‘pages’ and get an interview.
 Their new full length Occult New Age is an essential tool for uplifting yourself through heavy and yet empathic creative roads.
 I work nights and so often have kind of crazy dreams in the day and just woke from one where there was a sort of mentally blocked character who became destructive or was almost choosing to be a killer, I’m trying to remember.
 He was kind of bullied in a small town for being sensitive to otherworldly forces by his own estimate and so was sort of frantic to prove or discover them around him to show he was telling the truth.
 But people pushed him down instead of nourishing his gifts so he was also almost resentful of the unknown.
 It was sad, actually.
 Waking from that and knowing I was going to publish this piece today, I couldn’t help but wonder what this dream entity/character’s life would have been like in their ‘story’ if they had a record as steeped in channeling and understanding these concerns as Book Of Wyrms have managed to write.

 Occult New Age really feels like both a refuge and a tool as much as a place for your mystical, doom loving ears to call home.